jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

             </property>
         </properties>
     </type>

-*Listing 1: The rating type in the scModel.xml file.*

 Note that scr:rating inherits from sys:base.
 That's because we don't intend to store any content in a rating object, only properties.